KarolDuracz/scratchpad/bootloader_x86/Custom Windows demo1 - FTP/README.md

 X:\Windows\System32\start cmd.exe
 ```

-Go to C:\Windows\temp
+Go to X:\Windows\temp

 ```
-cmd > cd d:\windows\tmp
+cmd > cd X:\windows\tmp
 ```

 And then run "ftp" command .
-When yout start from C:\Windows\System32 etc you can't download files from ftp to this system folder probably.
+When yout start from X:\Windows\System32 etc you can't download files from ftp to this system folder probably.

 <br />
 Commands from image